adklu/X_GNU_TRM8TT/README.md

 //button of knob 11 can reset all faders, when fader controll crashed/frozen

 //known bugs
-//fader cops can crash, if used when transport is stopped (button of knob 11 can reset all faders)
+//fader cops can crash, if used when transport is stopped (button of knob 11 can reset all faders) - fixed in the GUI version